 • If you are mounting epiphytes, use rot resistant wood that has not been treated.

-• Take care to make sure your mounted plant is staying moist enough.
+• Make sure your mounted plant is receiving enough moisture.

 • If you are potting a bromeliad, use coarse potting mix that is acidic.